shivangi8293/terraform-workshop/02-iac.md

 ## Cons of Infrastructure as Code

 ### Learning Curve
 Shifting from manual process to IAC would have a learning curve for developers as this would need some skills and learning about IAC tools.
-Some of the languages used for IaC are JSON, HashiCorp Configuration Languages (HCL), YAML, Ruby, etc.
+Some languages used for IaC are JSON, HashiCorp Configuration Languages (HCL), YAML, Ruby, etc.

 ### Configuration Drift
 If a resource is created using IAC then manual intervention to the resource could lead to configuration drift.

 ### Error replication
-Since the initial code is developed by humans only so there is always a chance of minor error that could impact in long run.
+Since the initial code is developed by humans only, so there is always a chance of minor error that could impact in long run.
 In this case if we used the same code for creating multiple resources then the same error would be replicated to all the resources.

 ## IAC Tools

-Some of the IAC tools are Terraform, Chef, Puppet, CloudFormation, Ansible etc.
+Some IAC tools are Terraform, Chef, Puppet, CloudFormation, Ansible etc.

 ## Best Practices